Rhododendron groenlandicum: Toxicity

 The plant contains toxic alkaloids which are poisonous to livestock and may be toxic to humans in concentrated doses.

 Uses

 The leaves are regularly used to make beverages and medicines—most commonly a fragrant tea—by many Native American tribes such as the Quinault and Makah, the Potawatomi, the Anishinaabe, the Iroquois, and First Nations tribes in Canada.
 When European explorers arrived, they soon adopted these uses as well, dubbing it "Indian plant tea".
 During the American Revolutionary War, it was used as a substitute for tea.

-It is sometimes grown as an ornamental shrub.

-Its essential oil is popular in aromatherapy.
+Rhododendron groenlandicum is sometimes grown as an ornamental shrub.
+Its essential oil is also popular in aromatherapy.